HB-1139

 Plain Language

-AI systems may be used to assist with utilization review, including to expedite approvals.
-However, a carrier may not issue a denial of coverage based in whole or in part on medical necessity solely on an AI system's output.
-Every such denial must be affirmatively reviewed and approved by a licensed clinician, licensed physician, or other regulated professional who is competent to evaluate the specific clinical issues involved.
-The human reviewer must also review the health benefit plan's terms of coverage for the service in question.
-This is a mandatory human-in-the-loop requirement for all adverse medical necessity determinations — the AI may recommend denial, but a qualified human must independently approve it before the denial can issue.
+AI may be used to assist with utilization review, including expedited approvals.
+However, a carrier may not issue a denial of coverage based on medical necessity solely on AI output.
+A licensed clinician, licensed physician, or other regulated professional competent to evaluate the specific clinical issues must review and approve every denial.
+The human reviewer must also review the health benefit plan's terms of coverage for the requested service.
+This creates a mandatory human-in-the-loop requirement for all adverse medical necessity determinations while permitting AI to drive approvals without the same gatekeeping.

 Statutory Text